Learn how to do EC and why you’d want to. Is baby elimination communication a good fit for your family? Here’s what you need to know.

 EC might sound weird, but consider the global perspective.
 In most non-industrialized countries, EC doesn’t even have a name because it’s the norm.
-In these societies, babies can be toilet independent as early as 6 months, while the average in America is 3 years.
+In these societies, babies can be consistently dry and wear underwear full time as early as 6 months, while the average in America is 3 years.

 EC is a lifestyle that encourages natural toilet learning.
 Baby elimination communication is not about getting your child to use a potty as soon as possible (although earlier potty learning often occurs).
 EC doesn’t mean your child has to never use diapers.
 It simply means freedom from dependence on diapers.

 What are the benefits of baby Elimination Communication (EC)?

 It encourages a deep connection between you and your baby.
 Newborn elimination communication is a great way to build communication and trust between child and parent.

 It’s cleaner.
 Baby doesn’t sit in his waste, which means less chance for diaper rash too!